 …Here then, Mr. President, are the facts which explain how a miscarriage of justice could be made; and the moral evidence, the financial circumstances of Dreyfus, the absence of reason, his continual cry of innocence, completes its demonstration as a victim of the extraordinary imaginations of commander Du Paty de Clam, of the clerical medium in which it was found, of the hunting for the “dirty Jews”, which dishonours our time.

 |Unni Lindell (b.
 1957) – Norwegian novelist, poet, children’s book writer|

-Uni Lindell’s novels are not yet available in English.
+Unni Lindell’s novels are not yet available in English, although some of her work is on DVD (Cato Isaksen series).
 Here is a machine translation about Lindell’s 2004 thriller Rødhette / Little Red Riding Hood:

 In Unni Lindell’s new novel, Little Red Riding Hood is more dangerous than the wolf.
 Who knows what the little girl being attacked by a wicked man in the forest is capable of when she becomes an adult?
 “Little Red Riding Hood” is an unconventional crime novel with a bold plot.

 Review by Anne Cathrine Straume:

 “Beware, Wolves!
 Soon Red Riding Hood will get you!”
 With this warning Unni Lindell’s new crime novel opens — a real page-turner.
 I can often get a little tired of the constant crime plots, but I let myself be smoothly carried away in this story about a woman who kills.